You start with

 To my next team

-I'm looking for a small team building something complex.
-A place where the product problems are genuinely hard and the people solving them take craft seriously.
-If that sounds like your team, I'd like to talk.
+I'm looking for a small team where the product problems are genuinely hard.
+If that's you, let's talk.

 Shwetank Jain